skyhighwings/oxford_join/README.md

 ## Acknowledgements

-I'd like to thank [Shamus Peveril](https://github.com/speveril) for inspiring this and implementing it in Javascript long before I had even begun to write code.
+I'd like to thank [Shamus Peveril](https://github.com/speveril) for inspiring this and implementing it in Javascript ~~before the beginning of time~~ ~~before I was born~~ ~~long before I had even begun to write code~~ a while ago.
 He's awesome, everyone.
 An inspiration to us all.

 ## Contributing